-Vice President, Dick Cheney may be in treatment for irregular heart beat.
+Vice President, Dick Cheney may be in treatment for an irregular heartbeat.
 But he is still one tough guy.

 Deadlier moves than those of Chuck Norris, from what I hear.